dscape/rewrite/README.md

             then xdmp:redirect-response( xdmp:url-decode( $url ) )
             else fn:error()

 If you are using `redirect-to` don't forget to place a `redirect.xqy` in the resource directory.

-If you don't you will start to get 404 errors every-time a user tries to do a redirect.
+An alternative is to user a error handler as described in usage.

 ###  ✔ 1.2.2. get
      Request       : GET /list